geleto/cascador-ai/README.md

 ## Renderers: The Heart of Cascador-AI

-At the core of *Cascador-AI* are **renderers**—versatile objects that transform inputs into outputs, whether that’s rendering templates, generating text with LLMs, or streaming structured data.
+At the core of *Cascador-AI* are **renderers** - versatile objects that transform inputs into outputs, whether that’s rendering templates, generating text with LLMs, or streaming structured data.
 Think of them as the building blocks for your workflows, designed to be both powerful and easy to use.
 Every renderer shares a few key traits:

-- **Created with Factories**: Use the `create` namespace to spin up renderers with custom configurations, optionally inheriting from a parent (like a `Config` object or another renderer):
+- **Created with Factories**: Use the `create` namespace to spin up renderers with custom configurations, optionally inheriting from a parent (a `Config` object or another renderer):
   ```typescript
   import { create } from 'cascador-ai';
   import { openai } from '@ai-sdk/openai';